dphilipson/sturdy-websocket/README.md

 ws.addEventListener("down", closeEvent => "Yea, it's down.");
 ```

+## Caveats

+While Sturdy WebSockets are more reliable than standard WebSockets, there is
+still an important failure case of which you should be aware.
+While rare, note
+that it is possible for the connection to die without the client being aware,
+such as if the power cord is pulled on the server.
+When this happens the Sturdy
+WebSocket will not know to open a new connection as this cannot be detected
+through the WebSocket protocol alone (at least without ping messages, which
+cannot be sent from the browser client).

+To avoid this, it is recommended that you manually watch for disconnected
+sockets by periodically sending messages over the socket and checking for a
+response (a "ping/pong" system).
+If you detect that the connection has died, you
+should call the `[reconnect() method](#reconnect) to force a new connection to
+be created.

+Further, note that any messages sent to the server while the connection is in
+this undetected dead state will be lost.
+To guarantee delivery of messages, you
+must have the server send back a response to acknowledge the message has been
+received.

 ## Installation

 With Yarn:

 ```
 yarn add sturdy-websocket
 ```

 With NPM:

 ```
 npm install --save sturdy-websocket
 ```